vpalmerini/vpalmerini/README.md

 I have some experience with both frontend (React) and backend (Django | Express) fields and also a little bit with devops (Docker | GitLab Enterprise).
 I like all those fields and my goal is to learn even more about all of them.

 ### What I'm trying to learn :moneybag:
-Recently, I have started to code a little bit with Go in a personal project (to-be pushed here).
-DevOps tools like Kubernetes and Prometheus also have been part of my routine :rocket: And finally, I pretend to learn Typescript very soon.
-If you have any suggestion of good resource for these languages/tools, please send it to me :)
+Recently, I have started to code a little bit with Go and TypeScript.
+DevOps tools like Kubernetes and Prometheus also have been part of my routine :rocket: If you have any suggestion of good resource for these languages/tools, please send it to me :)

 ### Fun Facts ⚡
 - I teach programming basics to teenagers at [Projeto ALES](https://projetoales.org)